mhsteppan/cor2Venn/README.md

 # cor2Venn

 This package visualizes a correlation matrix as a Venn diagram.
 The overlap of circles represents the shared variance (R squared) between variables.
 Using additional features (e.g. cor2dist) the distance between variables is proportionate to their correlation (close = positive correlation; distant = negative correlation).
-The problem is optimized using
+The problem is optimized using Quasi-Newton optimization.
+Computation time increases exponentially the more variables are included.

 ## Installation